 (i) Calculate the population growth of Mali in 2005.
 You must show how you worked out your answer.

-[3] (ii) Explain why birth rates are still high in countries at a lower level of development such as Mali.
-[4]
+(ii) Explain why birth rates are still high in countries at a lower level of development such as Mali.

-(iii) Describe and suggest reasons for the changes in life expeand 2005. ectancy in Mali between 2000
+(iii) Describe and suggest reasons for the changes in life expectancy in Mali between 2000 and 2005.

-[5]

-(c) cou oose any example of international migration which you untries between which people moved.
-Explain why many
+(c) Choose any example of international migration which you have studied and name the countries between which people moved.
+Explain why many people made the decision to migrate.

-mig grate.
 You should refer both to pull and to push factors.

-ernational migration chosen from to

-· to

-· to

-· to

-Inte ·

-Inte ernational migration chosen from

-Inte ernational migration chosen from

-Inte ernational migration chosen from

-Inte ernational migration chosen from

-Inte ernational migration chosen from

-Inte ernational migration chosen from

-Inte ernational migration chosen from

-2 (a) Study Fig. 3, which shows the location of the CBD and two modern shopping centres in Sheffield, a city in the UK.
+(a) Study Fig. 3, which shows the location of the CBD and two modern shopping centres in 2 Sheffield, a city in the UK.

-(i) What is meant by the initials CBD?

-[1]

-(ii) Meadowhall and Crystal Peaks are modern shopping centres.
+- (i) What is meant by the initials CBD? - ..... (ii) Meadowhall and Crystal Peaks are modern shopping centres.
 Identify one similarity and one difference between their locations.

-[2]

 (iii) Use evidence from Fig. 3 to suggest reasons for the location of Crystal Peaks shopping centre.
-[3]